papertrail/remote_syslog_logger/README.md

 # Installation

-The easiest way to install `remote_syslog_logger` is with RubyGems:
+The easiest way to install `remote_syslog_logger` is with Bundler.
+Add `remote_syslog_logger` to your `Gemfile`.

+If you are not using a `Gemfile`, run:

     $ [sudo] gem install remote_syslog_logger

 # Usage

 Use from Rails:

     config.logger = RemoteSyslogLogger.new('syslog.domain.com', 514, :program => "rails-#{RAILS_ENV}")

 Use from Ruby:

     $logger = RemoteSyslogLogger.new('syslog.domain.com', 514)

+To point the logs to your local system, use `localhost` and ensure that the system's syslog daemon is bound to `127.0.0.1`.

 # Source